Liverpool cruised to a 3-0 victory at Tottenham on Sunday with the Italy international impressing on his debut, but the England man stole the show

 Balotelli may have played second fiddle to Sterling, but the controversial signing from AC Milan was at the heart of much of the Reds' good work during a complete performance against a feeble Spurs side.

 The 24-year-old should have scored within a couple of minutes, but headed too close to Spurs goalkeeper Hugo Lloris from seven yards.
 Later in the half, he picked up a loose clearance from Lloris but his lob went closer to the corner flag.

 But the Italian was full of running and effort, immediately buying in to Liverpool’s philosophy of pressing high up the pitch.
 On the ball, he linked up well with Sterling and strike partner Daniel Sturridge.

 Rodgers was certainly happy with his new recruit’s performance before his withdrawal after an hour.

 “I thought the two boys up front with Raheem in behind worked really well,” Rodgers said.
 “He was very good.
 I think you all saw Mario’s work rate, pressing and effort out there today.
 He was disappointed not to score.
 He’s a good guy and a good man.
 If you take away the circus around him, control the background noise and get him to solely focus on football, you can see his quality.

 “It’s the first time ever he’s marked at a corner.
 I’m being serious - an international player.
 We were working on corners in training and he said ‘I’ve not marked at a corner before’.
 I said ‘you do now’.
 You need to treat him as an adult.”

-It was a Liverpool performance reminiscent of their swashbuckling charge towards the title last season that ultimately ended in crushing disappointment.
+It was a Liverpool performance reminiscent of the club's swashbuckling charge towards the title last season that ultimately ended in crushing disappointment.

-There has been a train of thought that another challenge is beyond them, especially without Suarez and with the added complication of Champions League football.
+There has been a train of thought that another challenge is beyond the team, especially without Suarez and with the added complication of Champions League football.

 With Balotelli’s star quality alongside the brilliance of Sterling and Sturridge, the Reds’ future looks bright regardless.